The No Poo Method Didn’t Work For Me

 I googled to see why the no-poo method made my hair feel gross.
 I was told that I just hadn’t given it long enough.

 That was easy to believe.
-I knew from experience that trying new, more natural ways of doing things sometimes required a reset of our bodies.
-Often it requires an expectation adjustment, as well.
-I was will to keep trying.
+I knew from experience that trying new, more natural ways of doing things sometimes requires the body to reset.
+Often it requires us to adjust our expectations, as well.
+I decided to keep trying the no poo method.

 I waited.
 I kept at it.
 My hair still felt like straw.
-I wanted it to look like these amazing no poo pictures, but it never did.
+I wanted my hair to look like these amazing no poo pictures, but it never did.

 I’m Done With No-Poo